 The thermostat will regulate the temperature within the refrigerator, starting the cooling period when appropriate.

 A thermostat inside of a refrigerator is prone to malfunction.
-Troubleshoot and hire a contractor in CITY for repair right when an issue occurs.
+Troubleshoot and hire a contractor in California for repair right when an issue occurs.

 How Does Refrigeration Work?

 1. Once the temperature within the refrigerator rises higher than the set point sensors signal the compressor to begin, and the cool down begins.
 The refrigerator collects the cold liquified refrigerant, then pressurizes and condenses the refrigerant, and increases the temperature, turning it into a gas.